 Network Address Translation (NAT) is the simplest way of accessing an external network from a virtual machine.
 Usually, it does not require any configuration on the host network and guest system.
-For this reason, it is the default networking mode in VirtualBox.
+For this reason, it is the default networking mode in Oracle VM VirtualBox.

 A virtual machine with NAT enabled acts much like a real computer that connects to the Internet through a router.
-The "router", in this case, is the VirtualBox networking engine, which maps traffic from and to the virtual machine transparently.
-In VirtualBox this router is placed between each virtual machine and the host.
+The router, in this case, is the Oracle VM VirtualBox networking engine, which maps traffic from and to the virtual machine transparently.
+In Oracle VM VirtualBox this router is placed between each virtual machine and the host.
 This separation maximizes security since by default virtual machines cannot talk to each other.

-The disadvantage of NAT mode is that, much like a private network behind a router, the virtual machine is invisible and unreachable from the outside internet; you cannot run a server this way unless you set up port forwarding (described below).
+The disadvantage of NAT mode is that, much like a private network behind a router, the virtual machine is invisible and unreachable from the outside internet.
+You cannot run a server this way unless you set up port forwarding.
+See chapter 6.3.1, Configuring Port Forwarding with NAT, page 98.

-The network frames sent out by the guest operating system are received by VirtualBox's NAT engine, which extracts the TCP/IP data and resends it using the host operating system.
-To an application on the host, or to another computer on the same network as the host, it looks like the data was sent by the VirtualBox application on the host, using an IP address belonging to the host.
-VirtualBox listens for replies to the packages sent, and repacks and resends them to the guest machine on its private network.
+The network frames sent out by the guest operating system are received by Oracle VM VirtualBox's NAT engine, which extracts the TCP/IP data and resends it using the host operating system.
+To an application on the host, or to another computer on the same network as the host, it looks like the data was sent by the Oracle VM VirtualBox application on the host, using an IP address belonging to the host.
+Oracle VM VirtualBox listens for replies to the packages sent, and repacks and resends them to the guest machine on its private network.

-The virtual machine receives its network address and configuration on the private network from a DHCP server integrated into VirtualBox.
+The virtual machine receives its network address and configuration on the private network from a DHCP server integrated into Oracle VM VirtualBox.
 The IP address thus assigned to the virtual machine is usually on a completely different network than the host.
 As more than one card of a virtual machine can be set up to use NAT, the first card is connected to the private network 10.0.2.0, the second card to the network 10.0.3.0 and so on.
-If you need to change the guest-assigned IP range for some reason, please refer to chapter 9.11, Fine-tuning the VirtualBox NAT engine, page 205.
+If you need to change the guest-assigned IP range, see chapter 9.10, Fine Tuning the Oracle VM VirtualBox NAT Engine, page 219.

-6.3.1 Configuring port forwarding with NAT
+6.3.1 Configuring Port Forwarding with NAT

-As the virtual machine is connected to a private network internal to VirtualBox and invisible to the host, network services on the guest are not accessible to the host machine or to other computers on the same network.
-However, like a physical router, VirtualBox can make selected services available to the world outside the guest through port forwarding.
-This means that VirtualBox listens to certain ports on the host and resends all packets which arrive there to the guest, on the same or a different port.
+As the virtual machine is connected to a private network internal to Oracle VM VirtualBox and invisible to the host, network services on the guest are not accessible to the host machine or to other computers on the same network.
+However, like a physical router, Oracle VM VirtualBox can make selected services available to the world outside the guest through port forwarding.
+This means that Oracle VM VirtualBox listens to certain ports on the host and resends all packets which arrive there to the guest, on the same or a different port.

-To an application on the host or other physical (or virtual) machines on the network, it looks as though the service being proxied is actually running on the host.
+To an application on the host or other physical or virtual machines on the network, it looks as though the service being proxied is actually running on the host.
 This also means that you cannot run the same service on the same ports on the host.
-However, you still gain the advantages of running the service in a virtual machine - for example, services on the host machine or on other virtual machines cannot be compromised or crashed by a vulnerability or a bug in the service, and the service can run in a different operating system than the host system.
+However, you still gain the advantages of running the service in a virtual machine.
+For example, services on the host machine or on other virtual machines cannot be compromised or crashed by a vulnerability or a bug in the service, and the service can run in a different operating system than the host system.